Sexual Misconduct / Title IX

 The Title IX Coordinator, after having an incident formally reported to them, will determine whether an investigation is warranted under the Title IX policy.
 Depending on the nature of the incident, the necessity of informing College Public Safety and local law enforcement will also be determined as well as the next steps of the grievance process.
 The Complainant and Respondent will receive in writing the allegations.

-If warranted, the Title IX Coordinator will designate a team of two trained Title IX College investigators to work in tandem as neutral parties and available to both complainant and respondent to fully investigate the case, initiate possible supportive measures, and the next steps of the grievance process, which may include a live hearing with trained decision makers.
+If warranted, the Title IX Coordinator will designate a team of two trained Title IX College investigators to work in tandem as neutral parties and available to both complainant and respondent to fully investigate the case, initiate possible supportive measures, and the next steps of the grievance process, which may include a live, recorded hearing with trained decision makers.

 The Title IX Coordinator and the Office of Public Safety and Security may assist the complainant in making a report to law enforcement.